Clouddeboi/Clouddeboi/README.md

 ### Hi there 👋

-My name is Michal and im currently studying games development at DKIT, ireland.
+My name is Michal and im currently studying games development at DKIT, Ireland.

+I'm currently working on an indie game which is currently untitled and has the placeholder name of "Dunjo Escape".
 <!--
 **Clouddeboi/Clouddeboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.